Many Havering residents are locked into car dependency which leads to:

 People tell us again and again that they would love to cycle in Havering if only they felt safe in doing so.

-In preparation for the 2026 local elections, Havering Cyclists as part of the London Cycling Campaign has formulated one simple London-wide Ask:
+For the 2026 local elections, Havering Cyclists as part of the London Cycling Campaign formulated one simple London-wide Ask:

 Streets for Cycling!